 - All other records created after the effective date

 In order to allow FOI bodies to properly conduct their business, it will sometimes be necessary to exempt from release, certain types of records in some circumstances.
 These are set out in the Act.

 Among the key exemptions are records relating to:

 - personal information (other than information relating to the person making the request)

 Ordnance Survey Ireland currently makes information routinely available to the public in relation to its functions and activities.

-General information can be found on the OSi website and in OSi’s Annual Reports and Strategy
+General information can be found on the OSI website and in OSI’s Annual Reports and Strategy

-Specific queries should be sent to OSi Customer Services, Phoenix Park, Dublin 8,D08 F6E4 or by e-mail to [email protected]
+Specific queries should be sent to OSI Customer Services, Phoenix Park, Dublin 8,D08 F6E4 or by e-mail to [email protected]

 Freedom of Information Officer